 The scatter plot for historical DOH and MSA gross beta concentrations is shown in Figure 3.1.11.
 This plot shows the data from all collocated sites, except for 100K East Basin (see discussion below).
 The data from 100K East Basin are anomalously high, and are not shown in the figure because the scale would render the remaining data indiscernible.
 There is significant scatter about the theoretical line in which the DOH and MSA results are identical, with differences up to a factor of two being common.
-In addition, there is a small systematic bias between the DOH and MSA results.
-The regression analysis of historical data indicates that Duratek on average reports slightly higher concentrations at the lower range of results, while DOH on average reports slightly higher concentrations at the mid and upper range.
-The regression analysis for 100K East Basin (not shown) is similar.
+The scatter plot for 100K East Basin (not shown) is similar.